 The following chapters present a process for approaching written communication tasks, both professional and academic.
 Because these written tasks will likely require you to use outside resources to substantiate your claims, the text addresses the process of scholarly research.
-You will find a more in-depth discussion of the research process in Chapters Five and Six.
+You will find a more in-depth discussion of the research process in chapters 5 and 6.

-PART ONE: THE WRITING PROCESS
+PART ONE